 When it comes to advertising, what’s being said can be a bit less important than how it’s said.
 In no case is this more true than in the case of typography based advertisements, which are common in print advertising and gaining popularity even in television and other video mediums.

 Typography can do everything from adding meaning to drawing attention, and using it right can mean the difference between mediocrity and stardom in the world of advertising.
-The post below takes a look at some some of the most striking examples of print advertisement’s use of typography scoured from around the world.
+In this post, we take a look at some of the most striking examples of typography in print ads from around the world.

 Flashy special effects are great attention grabbers.
 We can say this creatively designed print ad makes great use of that fact.
 The use of typography is truly innovative.

 You’ll notice the clever use of visual pun, this is an ideal way for a print ad to say everything in just one image.

 From small text to large and bold text, you cab see with this ad how important typography can be.

 Creative and unique implementation of different font styles and color combinations make this ad extremely exciting and memorable.

 Here, you notice loads of typography used for emphasis.
 Demonstrating that no matter what type of print ad you need to create, you should consider typography an indispensable element of the ad rather than merely text.